Customer Indemnification Obligations: What's Market in SaaS and Software Contracts?

 This article will look into something we’ve touched on in the past, Indemnification.
 However, unlike last time where the topic was Vendor’s Indemnification Obligations, this time the focus will be on the customer’s indemnification obligations and how common they are within contracts.

-As previously discussed in the What’s Market series, indemnification is one of the most hotly debated clauses within contracts, as it relates to both vendor and customer’s indemnification obligations.
-Black’s Law Dictionary states that to indemnify is “To save harmless; to secure against loss or damage; to give a security for the reimbursement of a person in case of an anticipated loss falling upon him.
 Also, to make good; to compensate; to make reimbursement to one of a loss already incurred by him.”
 When customers have indemnification obligations in a contract, they are obligated to protect the vendor, generally against third-party claims.

-As an example, the customer has indemnification obligations for any third-party claims.
-The vendor provides software that allows third parties to make payments online.
 One of the vendor’s customers has been abusing the system and fraudulently collecting money.
 Though it was the vendor’s software that allowed this action to occur, the indemnification obligations require that the customer protect the vendor from any third-party claims.

-The data TermScout collected showed vendor’s indemnification obligations to be one of the most crucial and hotly negotiated topics, so how do customer’s indemnification obligations stack up?
 Are the customer’s indemnification obligations as polarizing, and what types of claims are covered?
-To answer both of these questions TermScout has analyzed 614 vendor contracts, 102 customer contracts and 95 negotiated contracts in order to determine the most accurate and definitive answers.
+To answer both of these questions, TermScout has analyzed 614 vendor contracts, 102 customer contracts, and 95 negotiated contracts in order to determine the most accurate and definitive answers.

 What Vendors Offer (614 vendor forms)

-Right off the bat we can see that vendors, unsurprisingly, have a great interest in customers indemnifying them, with 85% of contracts including a clause for customer’s indemnification obligations.
-Additionally, we can see the top five claims have a near even spread, with breach of contract, and customers use of the service ranking #1 and #2 respectively.
-With this we can get a clear picture of what’s most important to vendors, something that will differ when we look at the customer side.
+Right off the bat we can see that vendors, unsurprisingly, have a great interest in customers indemnifying them, with 85% of contracts including a clause for customers’ indemnification obligations.

 Note: Covered claims are not mutually exclusive, so one contract can contain multiple indemnification obligations.

-What Customers Offer (102 customer
+What Customers Offer (102 Customer forms)

-While a similar pattern appears, with the data being heavily skewed in one direction, it is nearly opposite of what we saw in the vendor forms.
-Customers do not want to indemnify vendors almost unanimously, with 92% of customer forms not including any language or denying indemnification obligations for the customer.
-Interestingly enough, when there are obligations for the customer, the claims that are covered are far more spread out, with third-party IP infringement tied with ‘other claims’ – claims that do not fall into the other specified categories – for first place.
+Interestingly enough, when there are obligations for the customer, the claims that are covered are far more spread out, with third-party IP infringement tied with ‘other claims’ – claims that do not fall into the other specified categories—for first place.
 It should be noted that although it is not the first priority, customers use of the service, which was the #1 claim for vendors, is still high on the list for customers, showing some agreement and understanding between the two parties.

 What stands out almost immediately is the high percentage of contracts that include customer’s indemnification obligations.
 With 72% of negotiated forms stating that customers have indemnification obligations, it is clear that the vendors are more successful in the negotiation on this point.
 Of course, this comes as no surprise since vendors are protecting themselves when adding such language, making it a high priority during the negotiation process.